mozilla/data-docs/src/datasets/other/activity-stream/reference.md

 * **Changes in ping behaviors**: These pings continue to undergo development and the behavior as well as possible values for a given ping seem to change over time.
 For example, older versions of the event pings for clicking on a Topsite do not seem to report `card_types` and `icon_types`, while newer versions do.
 Caution is advised.

 * **Pocket data**: Data related to Pocket interaction and usage in the `about:home` and `about:newtab` pages get sent to Pocket via this data collection and pipeline.
 However, due to privacy reasons, the `client_id` is omitted in the ping whenever the Pocket recommendation identifiers are included, instead it reports with another user unique identifier `impression_id`.
-Though all the Pocket user interactions, such as clicks, dismisses, save to pocket are still reported as the regular events with the `client_id` as long as they don't contain the Pocket recommendation identifiers.
+Though all the Pocket user interactions, such as clicks, dismisses, and save to pocket are still reported as the regular events with the `client_id` as long as they don't contain the Pocket recommendation identifiers.

 ## Examples

-#### Sessions per `client_id`
+### Sessions per `client_id`

 Note: only includes `client_ids` that completed an Activity Stream session that day.